Pronto

 Turnitin is available in Canvas.
 MiraCosta College has an unlimited license to Turnitin, GradeMark, and Peer Review for all courses.

-Canvas integration with Turnitin
+Turnitin integration with Canvas

-• Turnitin LTI 2.0 for Canvas
+• Turnitin Plagiarism Framework for Canvas

 • Offers a tighter integration between Turnitin and Canvas within Canvas Assignments.